pdhoopr/website/README.md

 3. Run the command `gem install bundler` (you'll need Ruby installed)
 4. Run the command `npm install` (you'll need Node.js & npm)
 5. Use Gulp to handle your workflow!
-  * Run the command `gulp` for development and a Browersync server
+  * Run the command `gulp` for to compile development code and start a Browersync server
   * Run the command `gulp build` to only compile development code
   * Run the command `gulp deploy` to compile production code and deploy to Surge
   * Run the command `gulp surge` to only deploy "public" folder to Surge